Atrial septal defect (ASD)Congenital heart defect - ASD; Birth defect heart - ASD; Primum ASD; Secundum ASD

-A person with no other heart defect, or a small defect (less than 5 millimeters) may not have symptoms, or the symptoms may not occur until middle age or later.
+A person with no other heart defect, or a small defect (less than 5 millimeters) may not have any symptoms, or symptoms may not occur until middle age or later.

-Symptoms that do occur may begin at any time after birth through childhood, and can include:
+Symptoms that do occur may begin at any time after birth through childhood.
+They can include:

 - Frequent respiratory infections in children

-- Sensation of feeling the heart beat (palpitations) in adults
+- Feeling the heart beat ( palpitations ) in adults

 - Shortness of breath with activity